(225 ILCS 95/7)

 a hospital, nursing home or other health care facility where such physician

-assistants function under the supervision of a supervising physician.
+assistants function under a collaborating physician.

 A physician assistant may be employed by a practice group or other entity